HH/Bellevue Hospital CDOP Clinic

 HH/Bellevue Hospital CDOP Clinic - New York, NY

 Hh/bellevue Hospital Cdop Clinic is an addiction treatment center located at 462 1st Avenue, Admin Bldg, 2nd Floor, Room A-225 in the 10016 zip code in New York, NY.
 It is operated by the local government.
-Hh/bellevue Hospital Cdop Clinic provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Hh/bellevue Hospital Cdop Clinic include substance use counseling approach, motivational incentives and motivational interviewing.
-Hh/bellevue Hospital Cdop Clinic provides outpatient heroin day treatment, intensive outpatient heroin treatment services and regular outpatient heroin treatment.
-It also provides residential heroin abuse treatment and residential treatment for dual diagnosis.
-Other addiction treatment offered includes gambling disorder treatment.
+Hh/bellevue Hospital Cdop Clinic provides buprenorphine maintenance, prescribes suboxone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Hh/bellevue Hospital Cdop Clinic include DBT, brief intervention services and substance use counseling approach.
+Hh/bellevue Hospital Cdop Clinic provides outpatient heroin rehabilitation, regular outpatient heroin treatment and outpatient heroin day treatment.
+It also provides residential heroin use treatment and inpatient treatment for co-occurring mental health and heroin use.
+Other addiction treatment offered includes treatment for gambling disorder.

 Address: 462 1st Avenue, Admin Bldg, 2nd Floor, Room A-225, New York, NY 10016